New-Vision-2050/Constrix_Base/modules/form-builder/README.md

       import('@/modules/form-builder').then(({ useSheetForm }) => {
         // Create a temporary hook instance to access the closeSheet method const { closeSheet } = useSheetForm({
-          config: {}, // Empty config is fine for just closing
+          config: {
-          formId: 'my-unique-form-id',
+            formId: 'my-unique-form-id', // Specify the form ID in the config },
         });

         // Close the sheet